glugnith/Spot-the-difference/README.md

 # Spot-the-difference
-Mini event under the Open Source Month
+Mini event under the Open Source Month 2021(Online mode).

+To be Held on : 10th October, 2021